 Of course, even those individuals can slip into weaker, self-critical thought-streams.
 And as long as they think those insecure thoughts they will feel those insecure feelings.
 But those thought based feelings are inside us, they are not really part of the relationship, but rather they form our narrative image of it.

 A relationship is not failing if one or the other of us is facing an enormous struggle.
 Maybe one of us drinks too much.
 Maybe one of us has a secret lover.
 Maybe we’re not proud of ourselves and our self-hatred is bleeding out into our treatment of other people.
 Maybe our lack of power over cancer is causing us to over-exert power at work and now our job’s in danger and that’s causing relationship strife.

 There are a lot of ways to struggle, both minor and major, but they are all worthy of our respect.
 It is during these times that people prove whether or not they love someone.
 The real questions is, will you stick with them when it’s hard, or only when it’s easy?

-Look at the person you’re dating’s worst days.
-Imagine 4% of your life being spent that way.
-If they’re still worth it, then you’re fine.
-Because after all, they’ll have to be just as forgiving to you. 😉
+We can look at the person we’re dating’s worst days.
+Imagine 4% of our life being spent that way.
+If they’re still worth it, then we’re fine.
+And if that feels like too much, always remember, someone will always have to be just as forgiving to us. 😉

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.